tobiasgeron/coordinate_matching/README.md

 catalog_B (list): Same as catalog_A, but for the second catalog.

 OPTIONAL INPUTS
 xmin (float): Minimum separation limit to be tested, in arcsec.
-Default is 0.1 arcsec. xmax (float): Maximum separation limit to be tested, in arcsec.
-If left at -1, the code will choose an appropriate value automatically. n (int): Amount of points to be sampled between xmin and xmax.
-Default is 100. logscale (bool): Whether to plot axes in logscale.
+Default is 0.1 arcsec.
+xmax (float): Maximum separation limit to be tested, in arcsec.
+If left at -1, the code will choose an appropriate value automatically.
+n (int): Amount of points to be sampled between xmin and xmax.
+Default is 100.
+logscale (bool): Whether to plot axes in logscale.
 Default is False.

 OUTPUTS
 None

 NOTES
 For speed purposes, we do not removed duplicates or perform the matching iteratively in this function.
 This is done in the more detailed `match_catalogs()` function.
 Therefore, the amount of matches shown is only an estimate and should only serve as a rough guideline.

 The output plot can be used to determine the ideal separation limit.
 Please refer to the example Jupyter Notebook for more details.

+##### match_catalogs

 After an ideal separation limit is determined, this next function actually does the matching: